svrxjs/svrx-docs/en/contribute/plugin.md

 svrx -p hello-world
 ```

-check the terminal and browser console log, we will find `Hello svrx from browser`.
+Check the terminal and browser console log, we will find `Hello svrx from browser`.
 which means plugin has worked successfully.

-You can also run it by programmatical way
+You can also run it in programmatical way

 ```js
 const svrx = require('svrx');